 - (a) Classification: Class 11 consists of Pickenpack Letters of Comfort Claims. - (b) Treatment: On the Effective Date, or as soon thereafter as is reasonably practicable, each holder of an Allowed Pickenpack Letter of Comfort Claim shall receive, in full and final satisfaction, compromise, settlement, release, and discharge of, and in exchange for such claim, a Cash payment in an amount equal to 8.75% of the Allowed Pickenpack Letters of Comfort Claims Claim.
-The Pickenpack Letter of Comfort Claims shall be Allowed in an aggregate amount of \$27,428,571.43. - (c) Impairment and Voting: Class 11 is Impaired, and the holders of Allowed Pickenpack Letters of Comfort Claims are entitled to vote on the PAIH Plan.
+For purposes of the PAIH Plan only, the Pickenpack Letter of Comfort Claims shall be Allowed in an aggregate amount of \$27,428,571.43. - (c) Impairment and Voting: Class 11 is Impaired, and the holders of Allowed Pickenpack Letters of Comfort Claims are entitled to vote on the PAIH Plan.